g-wilson/seba/README.md

 There is a second SEBA application which can be hosted as an additional Lambda, which provides some protected endpoints for basic user management.
 It must be behind a JWT Authorizer in the API Gateway.
 It is under development so not yet documented.

-## Usage in your application
+### Creating the Lambda function

+It is assume you have your own packaging and deployment pipeline for Lambda, so SEBA is provided as a library for use in your own code.

 You will need to provision SEBA with your JWT private key, and a list of clients.

 Clients provide a callback URL which is used to generate the "magic link" SEBA sends to the user's email address.
 Here you can configure the TTL of access tokens and refresh tokens, and you can set the default `scope` claim.

 ```go
 package main